The k-Robinson-Foulds Dissimilarity Measures for Comparison of Labeled Trees: The -RF k-RF Measure for 1-Labeled Trees

-which is an ordered pair of label subsets.
-Note that the first subset of $P_T(e,k)$ contains the labels of the descendants that are at distance at most $k$ from $v$, whereas the second subset contains the labels of the other nodes around the edge $e$ within a distance of $k$.
-Next, we define:
+Here, the first subset of $P_T(e,k)$ contains the labels of the descendants that are at distance at most $k$ from $v$, whereas the second subset contains the labels of the other nodes around the edge $e$ within a distance of $k$.
+Next, we define: {